Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Hiring

 The competition is tough in the marketplace for good talent.
 This poses serious challenges for startups and SME businesses.
-The potential candidates tend to have a bias towards larger organizations.
+The potential candidates tend to have a bias towards larger organisations.
 And they minutely evaluate the SME organisation by the experience they receive during the hiring process.

 So, it’s important to keep the hiring up-to-date.